Course Outline

 • The role of trust and control in the delegation process

-• Exercise: Delegation Matrix – Matching tasks to employees
+• Exercise: Delegation Matrix – Matching Tasks to Employees

 Block 2: Feedback – A Tool, Not a Torture

-• Models FUKO, SBI, and feedforward – differences and applications
+• FUKO, SBI, and feedforward models – differences and applications

 • Emotional maturity in giving and receiving feedback